mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 .find({ author: /Hamedani$/i })
 ```

 And finally, let's look at the last example.
 What if you want to look for *courses* who's author contains the word *Mosh*?
-So *Mosh* can be at the beginning
+So *Mosh* can be at the beginning, it can be in the middle, or it can be at the end.
+Let me show you how to write this query.
+So we call *find*, pass an object, author, regular expression.
+Here's our pattern */.*Mosh.*/*.
+So *(.*)* in a regular expression means we can have 0 or more characters, we don't care what those characters are